aragon/connect/docs/connectors-reference/voting-app.md

 ## Subgraph schema

-The Subgraph schema show all the available entities and attributes.
-It could be useful to have a better picture of the kind of information you can request.
+The Subgraph schema defines all of the available entities and attributes.
+It may be useful to gain a fuller, clearer picture of the information you can request.

 ```yaml
 type Vote @entity {